pandallel/quilt/docs/src/features/materials/material.md

 - A unique identifier for each file
 - The file's location on your system
 - When it was first discovered
-- Its current status (discovered, valid, or invalid)
+- Its current status (discovered, split, or failed)
 - Any errors or issues that come up

 ## Lifecycle of a Material